Indivizo/legal/latest/en--general-terms-and-conditions.md

 **9.2.** In order to maximize information security Client shall:

-* handle user names and passwords properly,
+* handle user names and passwords properly;
-* report any security incident to Service Provider as soon as possible,
+* report any security incident to Service Provider as soon as possible;
 * co-operate with Service Provider when investigating a security incident.

-**9.3.** During the provision of the Service personal data can only be recorded if the person whose personal data is recorded gives his consent to the management and transfer of his personal data by Service Provider and Client.
+**9.3.** During the provision of the Service, personal data can only be recorded if the person whose personal data is recorded gives their consent to the management and transfer of their personal data by Service Provider and Client.
 Client shall not send bulk emails (e.g. a link to invite candidates to record video interviews) to people who previously have not given their explicit consent to receiving such emails.
-If Client sends out invitations to video interviews, Client shall warrant that personal data of Applicants handled by Client (name, email address, other) have been collected lawfully, and all these data are controlled by Client lawfully and Client possesses all the necessary declarations from the Applicants to control their personal data.
+If Client sends out invitations to video interviews, Client shall warrant that personal data of Applicants handled by Client (name, email address, other) has been collected lawfully, and all data is controlled by Client lawfully and Client possesses all the necessary declarations from the Applicants to control their personal data.
 Client is responsible and liable for informing the Applicants about Service Provider’s role as a data processor in the process.

-**9.4.** Data gathered during the use of the Service (e.g. CVs, video interview files, evaluations) is a property of Client with the exception of the Freemium package  where all the data gathered during the use of the Service is controlled by Service Provider.
-When the Freemium package is used by Client Service Provider is entitled to communicate marketing messages towards the Applicants (with the Applicants’ consent) and entitled to use the data gathered during the use of the Service.
+**9.4.** Data gathered during the use of the Service (e.g. CVs, video interview files, evaluations) is the property of Client with the exception of the Freemium package, where all data gathered during the use of the Service is controlled by Service Provider.
+When the Freemium package is used by Client, Service Provider is entitled to communicate marketing messages to the Applicants (with the Applicants’ consent) and entitled to use the data gathered during the use of the Service.

 Privacy Policy regulates data control and data process, the storage and transfer of data by Service Provider.

-**9.5.** Service Provider calls the attention of Client that the CVs, video files and other documents uploaded by the users include personal data.
-Client declares and warrants that, in compliance with the currently applicable laws, in particular Act CXII of 2011 on the right of self-determination relating to information and the freedom of information, Act VI of 1998 on the protection of individuals in the course of processing personal data by machine, and Act V of 2013 on the Civil Code, it will treat the personal data made accessible on the basis of this GTC with confidentiality, and use them exclusively for the purpose of the given service, and that it will not disclose them and will not give access to them for third parties.
+**9.5.** Service Provider calls to the attention of Client that the CVs, video files and other documents uploaded by the users include personal data.
+Client declares and warrants that, in compliance with the currently applicable laws, in particular Act CXII of 2011 on the right of self-determination relating to information and the freedom of information, Act VI of 1998 on the protection of individuals in the course of processing personal data by machine, and Act V of 2013 on the Civil Code, it will treat the personal data made accessible on the basis of this GTC with confidentiality, and use them exclusively for the purpose of the given service, and that it will not disclose them and will not give access to them to third parties.

 Client shall ensure the protection of the personal data obtained from Applicants.
-Client acknowledges that it is fully responsible under the applicable laws for any damages and other claims arising from illegal data treatment.
+Client acknowledges that it is fully responsible, under the applicable laws, for any damages and other claims arising from illegal data treatment.

 **9.6.** Client shall warrant that the password used to access Client’s account is stored properly and is not handed over to unauthorized users.
 Client shall do the utmost in order to prevent any unauthorized access to the Service.
-If any unauthorized use comes to his knowledge, Client shall inform Service Provider without delay.
+If any unauthorized use comes to their knowledge, Client shall inform Service Provider without delay.
 Service Provider shall not be liable for damages arising from the improper or insecure storage of Client’s passwords.

 **9.7.** Only employees or subcontractors of the Client are entitled to use the Service for recruiting Applicants on behalf of Client.

 **9.8.** If Client uses the Service in a public place (e.g. internet café), apart from the security measures available in the system Client shall do the utmost to protect data.
 Service Provider shall not be liable and Client shall be exclusively responsible for any data loss or damage arising from the non-compliance with the content of the present clause.

 **9.9.** Client shall refund to Service Provider without delay all fines, damages and costs, and any claims under the civil law, enforced by the competent authorities or third parties against Service Provider, due to the breach of the GTC or the applicable laws by Client, employee or subcontractor of Client.
-Client shall directly fulfil its commitment towards the competent authority, or other third party and shall pay the fine, damage or cost until the due date.
+Client shall directly fulfil its commitment towards the competent authority, or other third party and shall pay the fine, damage or cost by the due date.
 If Service Provider has previously paid the amount, Client shall reimburse Service Provider immediately.

 **9.10.** The content of the Service (e.g.: the text, data, audio and video files, pictures, competency and question bank etc., hereinafter referred to as Materials) – excluding the data and files provided by Client and Applicants and the questions in the question bank created by Client – is the intellectual property of Service Provider.
 Prior consent of the Service Provider is required for the use or publication of the Materials, either online, printed or in any other format.
-Any parts of the Website or the Application can be saved or printed out only for private use.
+Any parts of the Website or the Application can only be saved or printed out for private use.
 The right to print or save does not mean a consent from Service Provider to multiply, publish the downloaded material for commercial purposes or to make the material available (downloadable), to store the material in a database or to rework any of the material.
-The logos and pictures visible on the Website can only be used with a prior consent from Service Provider.
-The use of logos and pictures without Client’s consent violates the laws and regulations on intellectual property rights.
+The logos and pictures visible on the Website can only be used with prior consent from Service Provider.
+The use of logos and pictures without Service Provider’s consent violates the laws and regulations on intellectual property rights.

 **9.11.** Apart from the rights granted to Client under this agreement Service Provider reserves all intellectual property rights related to the Service.
 Client is not entitled to multiply, rework, process, translate or modify the content of the Application or Website.
-Client is not entitled to the following activity in relation to the system: licensing or sublicensing the software, granting access to the system to third parties, selling the software or any items of the system, disassociating the system into components, or any attempt to the above; the use, modification or publication of the source code, provision of recruitment services to third parties by using the Service.
-It is prohibited to decipher the software, to analyze its internal structure.
+Client is not entitled to the following activities in relation to the system: licensing or sublicensing the software, granting access to the system to third parties, selling the software or any items of the system, disassociating the system into components, or any attempt of the above; the use, modification or publication of the source code, provision of recruitment services to third parties by using the Service.
+It is prohibited to decipher the software, or to analyze its internal structure.

 **9.12.** Only Client is entitled to use the Service ordered from the Service Provider and not entitled to transfer it to any other person or entity.